lukatales/rejuvwalkthrough/chapter 1/gearencity.md

 We’re done with the hotel for now, so let’s exit and go straight down in between the train station and the gym.
 There’s a *Reverse Candy* waiting for us to pick it up, and in the grass patch to the left there's a hidden *Tiny Mushroom* in the sixth patch of grass.
 3 tiles to the right and 2 tiles up from the biker there’s a *Blue Shard* on the floor.

-Ignore the gym and the house next to it for now and continue to the left where you can enter the Aqua Building.
+Ignore the gym and the house next to it for now and continue to the left, picking up the hidden *Repel* 3 tiles down and 5 tiles right of the blond trainer.
+Near the locked house below him you'll find a hidden *Heart Scale* in the barrels.
+Go up the bridge and interact with the dumpster across the hiker to get a hidden *Clever Wing*.

+Head inside the Aqua Building.
 Pick up the *Iron* on the first floor as well as the *Old Rod*!
 There’s a mysterious tenant on the third floor that will battle you, but I don’t recommend it.
 She’ll seem easy at first until you get jumpscared by a level 80 Pokémon.
 Let’s just leave her alone for now and exit the building with no sudden movements.

 Head back to the right and down to enter Gearen Park where you’ll find a new set of available Pokémon.